 Building a cookie house is fun and festive, no matter the time of year you decide to build it, but a haunted cookie house has a few built-in benefits.
 First, a cookie house can be a decoration in your entryway or the centerpiece for a Halloween party, but it also gives you some practice building a cookie house before the holidays without any of the pressure.
 And honestly, making a cookie house is the best excuse I can think of for making these chocolate roll-out cookies for little ones to decorate alongside the house.

 - This makes a double batch of chocolate roll-out cookie dough, which will pretty much max out the bowl of a standard stand mixer and leave you with zero extra dough.
-Feel free to make a single extra batch of the cookies as extra — they're that good.
+Feel free to make a another single batch of the cookies as extra — they're that good.

 - The icing here is based on our egg-white powder icing with slightly less water.
 Egg white-based icing dries faster and is ideal for a cookie house project.